About The Good Ride Snowboard Reviews

 Powder

 How well does the board ride in the fun stuff?
-This is rated mainly on the boards’ ability to float and how much it reduces rear leg burn.
-So this rating is really important for those that ride in thicker snow as you find in Tahoe, Baker or Whistler but it gets less important if you ride in light fluffy snow as you find in Colorado or Utah.
-We mainly ride these boards in some of the thickest pow out there so if we say it floats here it floats everywhere.
+This is rated mainly on the board’s ability to float and how much it reduces rear leg burn.
+So this rating is really important for those who ride in thicker snow, but it gets less important if you ride in light, fluffy snow.
+We mainly ride these boards in some of the thickest pow out there, so if we say it floats here, it floats everywhere.

 Set Back On Board vs. Set Back On Sidecut

-I often refer to set back on board and you don’t see this in the specs.
-This is the difference from how much nose you will have vs. tail if you set your board back to get more directional float.
+I often refer to set back on board; you don’t see this in the specs.
+This is the difference between how much noise you will have and your tail if you set your board back to get a more directional float.
 What I do is measure the difference between the nose and tail when the stance is set all the way back.
-I do this from the center of the bindings so I measure from the second to the last insert.
-Then I divide it by 2 and you get the set back.
+I do this from the center of the bindings, so I measure from the second to the last insert.
+Then I divide it by 2, and you get the setback.
 What I found is the more you can set a board back in powder, the easier it will float.
-This is important to me when choosing a board for powder so I thought I would share this with you.
+This is important to me when choosing a board for powder, so I thought I would share it with you.

-This is one of the most telling ratings of how a board is going to feel underfoot and it determines the general personality of the board between the feet.
+This is one of the most telling ratings of how a board is going to feel underfoot, and it determines the general personality of the board between the feet.
 We help you determine if it’s a board with some consequence if you fuck up or is it super forgiving or somewhere in between.
-One rating isn’t better than the other but instead, it’s more about personal preference.
+One rating isn’t better than the other, but it’s more about personal preference.

-1. Loose means it’s probably the best when it comes to not catching an edge and make skidded turns is easy but conversely, it’s not easy to one foot or flat base.
-Great for beginners or riders who like to spin around a lot or spend most of the day in the park etc.
+- Loose means it’s probably the best when it comes to not catching an edge, and making skidded turns is easy.
+Conversely, it’s not easy to one-foot or flat base.
+It’s great for beginners or riders who like to spin around a lot or spend most of the day in the park, etc.

-2. Semi-Stable means it can feel stable on softer snow but in harder snow, it can start to feel loose between the feet.
-Easy to make skidded turns too.
-Generally great for riders of all levels and can often spin out instead of catch an edge.
+- Semi-Stable means it can feel stable on softer snow, but it can start to feel loose between the feet in harder snow.
+It’s easy to make skidded turns, too.
+It’s generally great for riders of all levels and can often spin out instead of catching an edge.

-3. Stable feels stable between the feet at all times in all conditions.
-Almost as easy as semi-stable when it comes to making skidded turns.
-Just like Semi-Stable it’s often not game over if you mess up and the edges often don’t catch unless you really fuck up.
+- Stable feels stable between the feet at all times in all conditions.
+It’s almost as easy as semi-stable to make skidded turns.
+Just like Semi-Stable, it’s often not game over if you mess up, and the edges often don’t catch unless you really fuck up.
 Generally great for riders of all levels.

-4. Semi-Locked In means it’s stable but can be catchy in certain situations if you aren’t careful so its usually more for more advanced to expert technical riders.
-A bit challenging to skid a turn if you find your self suddenly off your game and trying to regain your composure.
+- Semi-Locked In means it’s stable but can be catchy in certain situations if you aren’t careful, so it’s usually more for more advanced to expert technical riders.
+It’s a bit challenging to skid a turn if you find yourself suddenly off your game and trying to regain your composure.

 Turn Initiation

-How fast your board turn from edge to edge if you are turning it properly and not skidding your turns.
-One isn’t’ necessarily better than the other because different people like boards to turn differently.
+This describes how fast your board turns from edge to edge if you are turning it properly and not skidding your turns.
+One isn’t necessarily better than the other because different people like boards to turn differently.
 For example, many riders who like to straight line everything generally a board that has slower turn initiation where people who like darting in and out of trees likes faster turn initiation.
-This rating is based on proper turning and not skidded turns so some boards that are rated med/fast or fast edge to edge might actually be quite challenging to skid a turn.
+This rating is based on proper turning and not skidded turns, so some boards rated medium/fast or fast edge to edge might be quite challenging to skid a turn.
 I’ll try to mention this in the written reviews but also check ability level and if it’s advanced to expert it usually means it’s not easy to skid a turn.
-Also, check “On Snow Feel” Anything “Locked In” or “Semi Locked In” Means that it’s likely to catch an edge on sloppy skidded turns.
+Also, check “On Snow Feel,” Anything “Locked In,” or “Semi Locked In,” which means that it’s likely to catch an edge on sloppy skidded turns.

 Skidded Turns

-How easily does a board slide around and skid out the snow.
-This is how many riders turn as they learn so it’s very important for beginners and intermediates.
-It’s another component with how forgiving the ride is.
+Some call this a smeared turn, and it’s how easily a board slides around and skids out of the snow.
+This is how many riders turn as they learn, so it’s very important for beginners and intermediates to be able to stop or recover if they get off their game by skidding to a stop but everyone skids a turn.
+Even advanced to expert riders skid a turn when they stop.
+It’s another component of how forgiving the ride is.
 It’s also great for advanced to expert riders to know how the board is going to treat you if you get off your game.
 Can you skid out easily or will you slam the edge into the snow with your body to follow?
-Obviously, you can do this with the easiest of boards if you really mess up but it’s harder to screw up when it skids out easy.
+Obviously, you can do this with the easiest of boards if you really mess up, but it’s harder to screw up when it skids out easily.
 We rate this from easy to hard.

 Turning Experience